JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q5582" title="Vincent van Gogh" aliases="Vincent van Gogh's">
 <param ve-entity eid="Q170571" title="still life">
 <param ve-entity eid="Q48292" title="Artles">
 In this still life, Vincent van Gogh explores the expressive capacity of floral forms and the color yellow by showing an arrangement of more than a dozen sunflowers.
 The disparate shapes of their radiant ocher, mustard, and yellow-orange flower heads indicate that the plants were harvested at different stages of growth.
 Two _Helianthus annuus_ flowers, at top left and center, have shed ray florets and started to wilt, whereas their counterparts—a double-flower mutant now known as "teddy bear"—remain vigorous.
-Although the floral motifs and gold palette of _Sunflowers_ lend formal significance to the painting, they accrue additional meanings when we consider that Van Gogh produced the work while living in Arles.[^ref21] Energized by the warm light of southern France, he found a renewed sense of purpose that he brought to his painterly encounters with sunflowers and efforts to establish an artist's colony.
-To welcome Paul Gauguin, Van Gogh had the exterior of his house painted yellow and decorated the walls of Gauguin's bedroom with this and other artworks.
-Those circumstances prompt us to read _Sunflowers_ a hopeful statement about the artist's creation of a harmonious environment for himself and Gauguin to work.[^ref22]
+Although the floral motifs and gold palette of _Sunflowers_ lend formal significance to the painting, they accrue additional meanings when we consider that Van Gogh produced the work while living in Arles.[^ref21] Energized by the warm light of southern France, he found a renewed sense of purpose that he brought to his painterly encounters with sunflowers and efforts to establish an artist's colony there.
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/f/fe/Vincent_van_Gogh_-_Sunflowers_%281888%2C_National_Gallery_London%29.jpg" title="Vincent van Gogh, _Sunflowers_, 1888, National Gallery, London">
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/5/59/Helianthus_annuus_%28cultivar%29_02.jpg" title="_Helianthus annuus_ double flower mutant known as "teddy bear," attributed to Kor!An (Корзун Андрей), Wikimedia Commons">
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_vangogh_yellow_house_VGM.jpg" title="Vincent van Gogh, _The Yellow House (The Street)_, 1888, Van Gogh Museum, Amsterdam (Vincent van Gogh Foundation)">